AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-28-architect-of-the-capitol/frontmatter.md

 1852.
 Withholding and remittance of State income tax.

+1853.
+Exemption of officers and employees of Architect of Capitol from certain Federal pay provisions.

+1854.
+Overtime compensation for certain employees of Architect of Capitol.

 #### SUBCHAPTER IV—APPROPRIATIONS AND EXPENDITURES ####

 1861.
 Appropriations under control of Architect of the Capitol.